YahooArchive/mojito/docs/dev_guide/topics/mojito_data.rst

      }
    }, '0.0.1', {requires: []});

+.. _mojito_data-cookie:

 Cookies
 =======

 The `Cookies addon <../../api/classes/Cookie.server.html>`_ offers methods for reading and writing cookies.
 The API of the Cookie addon is the same as the `YUI 3 Cookie Utility <http://yuilibrary.com/yui/docs/api/classes/Cookie.html>`_.
 For a code example showing how to use the Cookies addon, see `Using Cookies <../code_exs/cookies.html>`_.

+.. _data_cookie-get:

 Getting Cookie Data
 -------------------

 The method ``cookie.get(name)`` is used to get the cookie value associated with ``name``.
 In the example controller below, the cookie value for ``'user'`` is obtained and then used to pass user information to the template.

 .. code-block:: javascript